KiDS-WL/Cat_to_Obs_K1000_P1/Predictions/kcap_xi/README.md

  * **inputs/xi_variousS8.ini**: the input kcap file that specifies the pipeline. <cosmol_tag> can be set in this file to change which valuesFile is accessed.

- * **inputs/Run_all.ini **: not sure what this is - I think it is from Marika...?
-It uses the nofz.fits available in this directory.
+ * **inputs/Run_all.ini **: runs the test sampler producing predictions for all two point statsitics.

+ * **inputs/nofz.fits **: a fits file that includes the redshift distribution of the galaxies.